Personal profile

 B.S.
 Northeastern University, Department of Psychology

-2019 Clarence A. Berdahl Excellent Undergraduate Teaching Award in Political Science
+- 2019 Clarence A. Berdahl Excellent Undergradate Teaching Award in Political Science (as voted by undergraduate political science majors at U of I)

 Intro to Political Theory